Security Rules

 |---|---|---|

-- The top-level configuration of security rules must include a wildcard configuration with key
+- The top-level security rule configuration must include a wildcard configuration with the key

 *. - Each function configuration must include the

-- If no specific function name is matched, then use the
+- If the function name does not match, use the

 |---|---|---|